+The average cost of car insurance in Laredo is $2,015 per year for a full coverage policy and $549 for minimum liability-only coverage.
 Car insurance in Laredo is a legal requirement for drivers who own a registered vehicle.
-The average annual cost of car insurance in Laredo is $2,015 for a full coverage policy and $549 for a minimum coverage policy.
-But every car insurance provider in Laredo charges a different rate for coverage, so the actual price you will pay can vary.
+However, every car insurance provider in Laredo charges a different rate for coverage, so the actual price you will pay can vary.

 In 2019, there were 5,577 car accidents in Laredo, so it is important to have a comprehensive car insurance policy that protects your legal and financial responsibility.
 We did some research to identify the best cheap car insurance in Laredo based on average rate, coverages available, discounts, customer service and more.

 Best car insurance companies in Laredo

 The best car insurance companies in Laredo offer below-average rates according to Quadrant Information Services, endorsement coverages, generous discounts, good customer service and excellent third-party ratings from organizations like J.D.
 Power.
 Based on our research,these are the top companies for drivers in Laredo, Texas: